Kikkers/Factorio_Smart-Circuit-Systems/README.md

 + All sensors (item sensor, smart tank, smart accumulator, pulse sensor) can have their contents modified using inserters like they were chests.
 This is unintended, but unavoidable (AFAIK), because there seems to be no way to prevent inserters from functioning on specific chests.

 Version history:

+0.3.8
+(Thanks to pyrolytic_tungsten and zaubara for these fixes)
++ Entities created are no longer of the enemy force.
++ Actuators will properly deactivate newly built targets without state change.
++ Actuators don't forget about trains (when the train left the actuator would set its target to the rail and since the rail would never move or get destroyed it would never go back to the train).
++ Actuators don't mess with moving trains (don't want to stop short of the train stop).
++ Fix for 0.11.10 from zaubara (architectural changes of the coordinate system required different positional settings).

 0.3.7
 + Modified a few prototypes to have no grid alignment.
 Works around a nasty bug that came from the number format change in 0.11.7